Aleph Zero Blog

 One of the most exciting developments in the blockchain space is the broad adoption of zero-knowledge proofs (ZKPs).
 This technology offers superior transparency, immutability, and privacy, but how exactly do ZKPs do this?

-In the past decade, blockchain technology has been recognized for its numerous applications in a wide range of sectors.
-Whether we are discussing the health sector, logistics, automobile production, it seems that everyone has a use-case for blockchain technology.
 The immutable nature of blockchain solutions, paired with their transparency and decentralization, is nothing short of disruptive, not surprisingly making it one of the most discussed technological developments of recent years.
 In our day and age, in light of the numerous scandals associated with Web 2.0 titans, privacy has become a core axis of discussion when considering the future of the Internet.
-In this article, we will explore zero-knowledge proofs and their incredible potential for safeguarding our privacy.

 Zero-knowledge Proofs (ZKPs) to the Rescue

-Zero-knowledge proofs (ZKPs) have come to the forefront as one of three possible solutions to ensure the privacy of the information exchanged on the blockchain.
+Zero-knowledge proofs (ZKPs) have come to the forefront as one of three possible solutions to ensure the safety of the personal information exchanged on the blockchain.
 The other ones are secure multi-party computations (sMPC) and trusted execution environments (TEE).
 All three of these methods ensure the privacy of information exchanged on the blockchain.
 Each of these methods possesses different use cases, limitations, and technical specifications.
-So what exactly is a ZKP?
-This cryptographic primitive allows one party to prove the knowledge of certain information to the other party without revealing the data in question.
-A well-known analogy for these concepts comes in the form of cryptography’s most famous celebrity couple, Alice and Bob.

 We can illustrate this more colorfully with the following visual guide!

-Before we go deeper on why ZKPs may be the answer to this industry challenge, let’s take a walk down memory lane on the story behind these concepts.
-ZKPs have a story that predates blockchain by several decades.
 First conceptualized in 1985 by a team of scientists consisting of Shafi Goldwasser, Silvio Micali, and Charles Rackoff.
 The elegant genius of the solution presented by the intrepid researchers allowed for exchanging “knowledge about knowledge” between a prover and verifier without sharing any sensitive information that both parties want to keep secret.
-To achieve this goal a zero-knowledge proof must meet three conditions.
+To achieve this goal, a zero-knowledge proof must meet three conditions:.

 1. Completeness: a true statement will result in an honest verifier (one who follows the protocol properly) to be confident of the truthfulness of the facts as an honest prover presents it.